 Workbench plans and dimensions

-Below are some simple plans for a workbench which you can build yourself (i.e., DIY workbench) for your shop or a garage.
+Below are some simple workbench plans that you can use to build one yourself (i.e., DIY workbench) for your shop or a garage.

 Workbench designed for working/welding pieces at 45 or 90 degrees.